USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_Benchmark.md

 ## Installing WRF-CMAQ ##

-In the directory where you would like to install WRF-CMAQ, create the directory issue the following command to clone the EPA GitHub repository for CMAQv5.4:
+In the directory where you would like to install WRF-CMAQ, create the directory issuing the following command to clone the EPA GitHub repository for CMAQv5.5:

 ```
 git clone -b main https://github.com/USEPA/CMAQ.git CMAQ_REPO